bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-So let's add that link to the video RL variable now that everything is set up.
+<p>So let's add that link to the video RL variable now that everything is set up.
 I'll click file and save and then verify that everything works as expected in the browser.
-I can play the video, use the built in controls and the video starts at half the volume so it seems that everything is correct.
+I can play the video, use the built in controls and the video starts at half the volume so it seems that everything is correct.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-f.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->